 In this section you will find information about Waterloo’s admission requirements, policies and supports that are available to you.

-To find out about Waterloo’s requirements for entrance into each academic program, please
+To find out about Waterloo’s requirements for entrance into each academic program, visit Waterloo’s

-Waterloo’s admission requirements are divided into different categories of learners that include secondary school and transfer students.
+Waterloo’s admission requirements are divided into different categories of students that include high school and transfer students.
 Each category has different requirements and admission policies.
 Select the category that suits you best and then find the admission requirements specific to your category.

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out Waterloo’s mature learner policy to find out how you can transition to university as a mature learner.
+If you haven’t attended a high school or college full time for at least 2 years, you might be considered a mature student.